Tramore Valley Park: Development

+A large-scale public art project, the KinShip project, has been running in Tramore Valley Park since 2021.
+As part of the project, an open shelter (known as "EcoLab") has been created in the park with the intent that it would host public events.
+The structure, described as the "first public building using rammed earth in Ireland", is roofed with reed thatch and based on the Irish vernacular cottage.

 Location

 The park boundaries are broadly triangular in shape, marked on the south-side of the site by the South Ring Road (N40), on the north-west by the South Link Road (N27), and on the north-east by housing estates off the South Douglas Road.
 Neighbouring suburbs include Douglas, Turner's Cross, Ballyphehane, Frankfield and Grange.
-As Grange lies across a busy dual-carriageway, planning consideration had been given to the provision of a pedestrian access bridge.
+As Grange lies across a dual-carriageway, planning consideration was given for a pedestrian access bridge.

-As of 2021, there were two access points to the park, with vehicular access from the N27 South Link Road (opposite the Black Ash Park and Ride), and pedestrian access via a walkway in Willow Park, Douglas.
-A second pedestrian access point at Half Moon Lane was included in the park's plans but, as of 2020, had not opened to the public or local residents.
-The works required to facilitate this entrance commenced in mid-2021, and it officially opened in 2022.
+As of 2023, there were three access points to the park.
+These included regular vehicular access from the N27 South Link Road (opposite the Black Ash Park and Ride), with pedestrian and cyclist access from the south east via a walkway in Willow Park, Douglas and in the north of the park at Half Moon Lane.
+The latter pedestrian gate, included in the park's original plans, was opened in 2022.
+A fourth access point, via the Vernon Mount pedestrian and cycle bridge in the south of the park, opened in November 2023.

 Electricity generation

 When completed, it was expected that almost €40m would have been spent sealing off the rainwater waste and harvesting any gas produced by the former landfill.
-It had been planned to use this gas to generate 0.5MW of electricity - enough to power approximately 400 to 500 local homes.
+It was planned to use this gas to generate 0.5MW of electricity - enough to power approximately 400 to 500 local homes.
 In 2012, Cork City Council and Naturgy Energy announced the commencement of energy generation from reclaimed methane gas.
+At the time of its development, the methane-fired combined heat and power generating station, was supplying 1.8MW of electricity, amounting to approximately 4% of Cork City's domestic power demand.
+This subsequently reduced to 1MW (2% of houses in Cork) and, as of 2015, the small plant could reportedly supply electricity to the equivalent of "500 houses on an ongoing basis until 2021".
+As of 2017, the site was expected to generate power "for another 3-5 years".